 Ok, now you think you're done but let's be clear... until we have confirmed your identity your enrolment may not actually be finalised.

 If you already have an active National Student Number (NSN), you will normally just need to complete a declaration form confirming your identity, otherwise you will need to supply an original or verified copy of a form of identity(external link).

 Doing this confirms your enrolment and unlocks lots of great benefits.

-You'll need to visit Information and Enrolments at Nelson campus or the administration offices at Marlborough and Auckland to get your card printed.
+You'll need to visit Information and Enrolments at Nelson campus or the administration office in Marlborough to get your card printed.

 Your success is paramount for us and there is a wealth of support available to help you if you require.
 It is important to let our Learner Services team know as early as possible if you'd like to request help with;